The Fairy Forts of Ireland

 With the passing of time and the wear of nature, many ráth became lost.
 Those that were found were explained as Fairy Forts or places where the Sidhe lived.
 They were gateways to the realm of the fairies and woe betide anyone who damaged them.
 Fairies, or the Tuatha De Danaan, were banished underground legend has it by the Milesians and these forts, some with subterranean passageways were seen as escape routes.
 The Forts if tampered with would cause great harm to crops and livestock so farmers had to take precautions.

-Many legends still survive around the ráth and fairy forts.
+Many legends still survive around the ráth and fairy forts in Ireland.
 It is considered very unlucky to take brush, wood or bushes from the sites as they are deemed fairy trees.
 The path between a fort and a tree or another fort was called a fairy path.
 If you built your house on this path, your household would suffer sickness and misfortune.
 If you wanted to build a house, the test to see if it is a fairy path is simple.
 A small pile of stones should be placed and left overnight on each corner of the proposed building.
 If the stones were, there in the morning it was a safe place to build.

-Evening time is the most dangerous around a fairy fort, falling asleep beside a ráth is just asking for trouble.
+Evening time is the most dangerous around a fairy fort in Ireland, falling asleep beside a ráth is just asking for trouble.
 Folktales tell of people waking up with vivid dreams of attending banquets and feasting parties, and then they discover they have slept away 10 years or more.
 Sometimes the dreamer awoke only to find that they were now a spirit and they had died during the night.
 Fairies are considered great pranksters and a simple way to combat their fun is to turn your coat inside out.

 These stories and legends have, to a certain extent, preserved the Irish landscape and many of these historical locations.
 Even today the belief in fairies and the anger rained down on humans when these fairy forts and ráths are destroyed are still in force today.
 There are quite a few that believe the Irish economy collapsed because the M3 motorway was built through Tara and several developers have fallen on very hard times because they destroyed fairy forts.
-These days there is a very heavy fine for those that destroy the forts.
+These days there is a very heavy fine for those that destroy the fairy forts of Ireland.

 In 2015 Eddie Lenihan, one of the few practicing seanchaithe warned about disturbing these ancient dwellings.
 He is protesting the possible destruction of a fairy fort in Waterford by a US conglomerate.
 Eddie warns that it is “It’s not a matter of if it will close but when it will close.
 People will think you are a crank if you say something like this and there will be much laughter.”